chriskonnertz/DeepLy/README.md

 * `demo_translate.php`: Demonstrates language translation.
 Write a text and the API will try to translate it into a language of your choice.
 * `demo_detect.php`: Demonstrates language detection.
 Write a text and the API will tell you which language it thinks it is.
-* `demo_split.php`: Demonstrates sentence detection.
-Write a text and the API will split it into sentences.
 * `demo_ping.php`: Demonstrates DeepLy's `ping()` method by pinging the API.

 ## Usage